Darth Vader: Prequel trilogy

 Revenge of the Sith (2005) is set three years after Attack of the Clones.
-Anakin, who is now a Jedi Knight and a hero of the Clone Wars, leads a mission with to rescue Chancellor Palpatine from the Separatist commander General Grievous.
+Anakin, who is now a Jedi Knight and a hero of the Clone Wars, leads a mission with Obi-Wan to rescue Chancellor Palpatine from the Separatist commander General Grievous.
 The two Jedi again battle Count Dooku, whom Anakin overpowers and then kills at Palpatine's urging.
 Anakin returns to Coruscant to reunite with Padmé, who tells him she is pregnant.
 Although initially excited, Anakin soon begins to have nightmares about his wife dying in childbirth.

 Palpatine appoints Anakin to the Jedi Council as his personal representative, but the council is suspicious of the Chancellor.
 They decline to grant Anakin the rank of Jedi Master and instruct him to spy on Palpatine, which upsets Anakin.
 Later, Palpatine reveals to Anakin that he is the Sith Lord Darth Sidious, the mastermind of the Clone Wars.
 He suggests that Anakin can prevent Padmé's death by using the dark side of the Force.
 Anakin reports Sidious' treachery to Windu, who confronts and subdues the Sith Lord.
-Desperate to save Padmé, Anakin betrays Windu by cutting off his hand, which allows the Sith Lord to kill him.
-Despite being horrified at what he did, this was the final straw.
-Anakin then betrays the Jedi by pledging himself to the Sith, and Sidious appoints him Darth Vader.
+Desperate to save Padmé, Anakin betrays Windu by cutting off his hand, which allows Sidious to kill him.
+Anakin then pledges himself to the Sith, and Palpatine dubs him Darth Vader.

-On Sidious' orders, Vader slaughters all the Jedi in the Jedi Temple, including the younglings, and assassinates the Separatist Council on Mustafar.
+On Sidious' orders, Vader slaughters all the Jedi in the Jedi Temple, including the younglings, and assassinates the Separatist Council on Mustafar; these actions help Palpatine transform the Republic into the Galactic Empire.
 After learning what her husband has done, a distraught Padmé travels to Mustafar and pleads with him to abandon the dark side, but he refuses.
-Believing that Padmé and are conspiring against him, Vader uses the Force to strangle his wife into unconsciousness.
-He then engages in a lightsaber duel that ends with severing his limbs and leaving him for dead on the banks of a lava flow, where he catches fire and sustains severe burns.
+Believing that Padmé and Obi-Wan are conspiring against him, Vader uses the Force to strangle his wife into unconsciousness.
+He then engages Obi-Wan in a lightsaber duel that ends with Obi-Wan severing his limbs and leaving him for dead on the banks of a lava flow, where he catches fire and sustains severe burns.
 Sidious finds the barely-alive Vader and takes him to Coruscant, where his mutilated body is covered in black armor that keeps him alive.
-When Vader asks if Padmé is safe, Sidious lies to him and says that his strangulation killed her, which causes Vader to scream in anguish.
+When Vader asks if Padmé is safe, Sidious lies to him and says that his strangulation killed her, causing Vader to scream in anguish.
 At the end of the film, Vader supervises the construction of the first Death Star alongside Sidious and Tarkin.